 How Long Does Alcohol Withdrawal Last?

-According to the U.S. National Library of Medicine, over 50% of individuals with a history of alcohol abuse can experience withdrawal symptoms when they decrease or quit alcohol consumption abruptly.
+According to the U.S. National Library of Medicine, over 50% of individuals with a history of alcohol abuse experience withdrawal symptoms when they suddenly stop or significantly reduce their alcohol intake.
+While many symptoms subside within four to five days, the duration of withdrawal varies depending on factors such as the severity of alcohol dependence and individual health.

 What Causes Alcohol Withdrawal?